graphopedia-xyz/graphopedia/alluvial-diagram/index.md

     link:  https://www.flickr.com/photos/densitydesign/31613433722/in/album-72157677740884236/
     image:  the-complexity-of-the-climate-change-flow.jpg

+synonyms:
+  - parallel sets

 ---

-is a type of [network diagram](/network-diagram) that shows changes in network structure over time.
+is a type of graph that shows changes in the amount of flow between entities as the thickness of a line.
+Alluvial diagrams can be considered a type of [network diagram](/network-diagram) that shows changes in network structure over time.
 <!--more-->

-The alluvial diagrams is also a type of [Sankey diagram](/sankey-diagram) with both showing the amount of flow between nodes using the width of the line.
-The difference is in alluvial diagrams' ability to re-cluster flow lines back into the main flow line.

-The blocks in an alluvial diagram represent clusters of nodes.
-The stream lines between the blocks represent changes in the composition of these clusters over time.
-Block height represents cluster size, and flow line height shows the size of the component.

-Alluvial diagrams can also be considered a variant of [parallel coordinates plot](/parallel-coordinates) for categorical variables.[^bojanowski]

-Note: You may see the terms *Sankey diagram* and *alluvial diagram* used to refer to the same type of chart, for example by D3 creator Mick Bostock[^kirk] and author Andy Kirk[^bostock].
-The alluvial diagram is designed to show connections between categories over time.
-The purpose of this diagram is the representation of splitting and merging parts of categories into each other.
-To create an alluvial diagram, at least two categories and time points or stages are necessary.
+In an alluvial diagram, categories are represented as bands from which the flow lines originate.

+Each flowline represents a variable, and its thickness at any point - its value.
+Where flow lines re-cluster, a new band forms.
+All lines can both split and merge back into the flow.
+The bands are scaled according to the number of incoming flow lines and their widths.

+The X-axis and Y-axis are normally not shown with only the category labels appearing next to the bands.
+Typically, the direction of the flow lines represents time.
+Importantly, the clusters have to appear in the temporal order. [^borner]
+The diagram begins and ends with the bands reflecting the current composition of the categories.

 The alluvial diagram first appeared in 2010[^rosvall] defined as showing "changes in the clustering structure from one period to the next are represented by the mergers and divergences that occur in the ribbons linking the blocks."
-In other words, in alluvial diagrams, lines can both split and merge back into the flow.
-Importantly, the clusters have to appear in temporal order[^borner].

-[//]: # (TODO: Check if parallel set is the same as alluvial digram?
-If yes, add it to the synomims https://datavizcatalogue.com/methods/parallel_sets.html )
+Alluvial diagrams can also be considered a variant of [parallel coordinates plot](/parallel-coordinates) for categorical variables. [^kosara]

+The terms *Sankey diagram* and *alluvial diagram* are sometimes used to refer to the same type of chart, for example by D3 creator Mick Bostock [^bostock] and author Andy Kirk. [^kirk]
+Unlike [Sankey diagrams](/sankey-chart), alluvial diagrams can re-cluster the streams.

 ## Alternatives